chirpstack/chirpstack-gateway-bridge/docs/content/install/config.md

     # # change.
 Make sure the LoRa Gateway Bridge process has sufficient
     # # permissions to execute this command.
     # restart_command="/etc/init.d/lora-packet-forwarder restart"

+  # Basic Station backend.
+  [backend.basic_station]

+  # ip:port to bind the Websocket listener to.
+  bind=":3001"

+  # TLS certificate and key files.
+  #
+  # When set, the websocket listener will use TLS to secure the connections
+  # between the gateways and LoRa Gateway Bridge (optional).
+  tls_cert=""
+  tls_key=""

+  # TLS CA certificate.
+  #
+  # When configured, LoRa Gateway Bridge will validate that the client
+  # certificate of the gateway has been signed by this CA certificate.
+  ca_cert=""

+  # Ping interval.
+  ping_interval="1m0s"

+  # Read timeout.
+  #
+  # This interval must be greater than the configured ping interval.
+  read_timeout="1m5s"

+  # Write timeout.
+  write_timeout="1s"

+  # Region.
+  #
+  # Please refer to the LoRaWAN Regional Parameters specification
+  # for the complete list of common region names.
+  region="EU868"

+  # Minimal frequency (Hz).
+  frequency_min=863000000

+  # Maximum frequency (Hz).
+  frequency_max=870000000

+    # Filters.
+    [backend.basic_station.filters]

+    # NetIDs to filter on when receiving uplinks.
+    net_ids=[
+      "000000",
+    ]

+    # JoinEUIs to filter on when receiving join-requests.
+    join_euis=[
+      ["0000000000000000", "ffffffffffffffff"],
+    ]

 # Integration configuration.